JI54I74A/Real-Time-Bus-Tracker/README.md

 The google map page with map pins of real time bus movement rendeds when page loads.
 To get real time bus data need to add MBTA url with filtered route 1 and trip details.
 For accessing Google Map in the page one should to add their own API key.
 There are two icons used to indicate the direction of buses.
-Red one shows that bus is moving towards Harvard and blue one away from Harvard.
+Red one shows that bus is moving towards Harvard and blue shows the bus direction fromone Harvard to MIT direction.

 ## Roadmap